 The KMS native packages modify this behavior to ensure logging information is placed in a more conventional location for the platform.
-By default logs should be made available in /var/log/kurento-media-server/, unless customized in the service settings file, /etc/default/kurento-media-server (for Debian/Ubuntu packages).
-Log files are named as follows:
+By default logs should be made available in /var/log/kurento-media-server/, unless customized in /etc/default/kurento-media-server (for Debian/Ubuntu packages).
+These files are named as follows: